 Know Before You Go

-Travel 30 miles (48 km) east of Portland and you’ll discover the scenic Columbia River Gorge, a deep canyon of the Columbia River that’s home to gorgeous waterfalls, epic vistas and seemingly endless options for outdoor recreation.
+Travel 30 miles (48 km) east of Portland and you’ll discover the Columbia River Gorge National Scenic Area, a deep canyon forged by the Columbia River that’s home to gorgeous waterfalls, epic vistas and seemingly endless options for outdoor recreation.
 Along the way, historic landmarks and small towns provide places to rest and relax while exploring this one-of-a-kind Oregon destination.
 Read on for our top picks on what to do when visiting the Columbia River Gorge.